 Tip: The Managing Groups using SAML topic explains how to transfer group membership, with an example using ADFS.
-However, the procedure for doing so is quite similar whether using ADFS or another provider.
+The procedure for transferring group membership is quite similar for all providers.

 Default properties in FotoWare

-The names of these properties can be changed in FotoWare to accommodate e.g. an IdP that cannot modify the name of its outgoing attributes for the corresponding fields.
+The names of these properties can be changed in FotoWare to accommodate, for example, an IdP that cannot modify the name of its outgoing attributes for the corresponding fields.

 Tip: The SAML Property Name seen above is often referred to as SAML Attribute Name in many IdP setups.

 Additional attributes can also be set as required as needed.
-When an attribute is required, a user will not be able to log in the the identity provider does not set the attribute.
+When an attribute is required, a user will not be able to log in if the identity provider does not set the attribute.

 Attributes with multiple values